 Compliance training and continuous monitoring are also essential components of a practical cross-border framework alongside regulatory advice in the form of policies and manuals.
 Many multinational corporations refocused their operations in response to the pandemic, necessitating the development of cross-border compliance frameworks that could account for both traditional and online trade.
 A tedious and never-ending procedure is checking investment proposals for country-specific constraints and getting up-to-date, accurate, and reliable compliance information.

 Slash rising overhead expenses by making internal procedures more scalable.
 This is especially important when a company’s client base is affected by new regulations.
 This can leave companies with a bloated operational core during quieter times and drive up costs dramatically when ramping up manual operational processes.
 Businesses can discover the scalability they need to flourish by partnering with providers supporting technology-based solutions and flexible managed services.

 How Can Shufti Pro Help

 Shufti Pro offers a robust solution for cross-border KYC compliance with its advanced identity verification features.
-Leveraging cutting-edge anti-spoofing detection and behavioural analysis ensures instant and accurate customer identity verification.
+Leveraging cutting-edge anti-spoofing detection and behavioral analysis ensures instant and accurate customer identity verification.
 Operating across 230+ countries, it employs cross-referencing different documents for added security.
 Its multilingual OCR extraction also supports over 150 languages, whilst its fraud detection capabilities guard against synthetic identity fraud.
-With its fortified facial authentication and comprehensive features, Shufti Pro establishes a strong defence against unauthorised access and fraudulent activities, facilitating seamless and compliant global business operations.
+With its fortified facial authentication and comprehensive features, Shufti Pro establishes a strong defense against unauthorised access and fraudulent activities, facilitating seamless and compliant global business operations.